alexandergerber/courses-tsa/chapter2.md

 ```

 We also learned that `DAX` is of class `xts`, which is an elaborate way of dealing with time series in R.
-For our porpuses it is enough to know, that `xts` can handle irregular time series, which means time series with non-constant time increments.
+For our purposes it is enough to know that `xts` can handle irregular time series, which means time series with non-constant time increments.
 This is useful for stock data since we do not have observations for night hours and for e.g. weekends and holidays.
 However, the aim of this course is to work with regular time series.
 We can use the function `to.monthly()` to convert our series of daily data to monthly data.
 Since we get for each month of the year one observation, we can treat the newly generated series as a regular time series.

 `@instructions`
-- Convert `DAX` to a monthly series and assign it to the variable `daxMonthly`.
+- Convert `DAX` to a monthly series and assign it to the variable `close_monthly`.
-- Create a variable `closeMonthly` with the monthly closing prices.
+- Create a variable `close_monthly` with the monthly closing prices.
-- Plot `closeMonthly`.
+- Plot `close_monthly`.

 `@hint`